Skip to content

 Backup and clone

 Backup and restore is an essential feature to guarantee the SLAs of your service.
-STACKIT’s PostgreSQL Flex offers backup and restore capabilities to help you achieve this goal.
+STACKIT PostgreSQL Flex offers backup and restore capabilities to help you achieve this goal.
 These are the features of the backup and restore capabilities:

-• Backup and clone of your instances
+• Automatic backup of your instances

 • Point-in-time restore for all backups (WAL (Write-Ahead Log) is activated by default)